python/devguide/internals/garbage-collector.rst

 Note that not all fields are to scale. ``pad`` is two bytes, ``ob_mutex`` and ``ob_gc_bits`` are each one byte, and ``ob_ref_local`` is four bytes.
-The other fields, ``ob_tid``, ``ob_ref_shared``, and ``ob_type``, are all pointer-sized (i.e., eight bytes on a 64-bit platform).
+The other fields, ``ob_tid``, ``ob_ref_shared``, and ``ob_type``, are all pointer-sized (that is, eight bytes on a 64-bit platform).

 The garbage collector also temporarily repurposes the ``ob_tid`` (thread ID)